Chain · Slavery & Abolition

 Mexico offered them a remarkable deal: land grants in the state of Coahuila, near the town of Múzquiz, in exchange for military service guarding the northern frontier against Comanche and Apache raids.
 The community — several hundred people, combining Black Seminoles and Seminole Nation members — crossed the Rio Grande in 1850 and settled at Nacimiento de los Negros (Birth of the Blacks), a settlement that still exists today.

 The Mexican army gave them weapons.
 The United States government, furious, demanded their return.
 Mexico refused.
 U.S. slaveholders mounted raids across the border to kidnap members of the community and re-enslave them.
 John Horse spent the next decade organizing legal resistance in Mexican courts and armed resistance against the raids.
 The community in Nacimiento survived.
-Some of their descendants later returned to the United States and served as U.S. Army scouts — the "Buffalo Soldiers" adjacent "Seminole Negro Indian Scouts" — under the bitter irony of serving the country that had enslaved their ancestors.
+Some of their descendants later returned to the United States and served as U.S. Army scouts — the "Seminole Negro Indian Scouts" — under the bitter irony of serving the country that had enslaved their ancestors.

-Fugitive Slave Act and the Road to War · 1850–1861
+Fugitive Slave Act & the Road to War · 1850–1861

 The Compromise of 1850 contained the Fugitive Slave Act — the most aggressive federal fugitive slave legislation in American history.
 It required Northern states and their officials to actively assist in recapturing escaped enslaved people, imposed heavy penalties on anyone who aided escapees, and denied accused freedom-seekers the right to testify in their own defense or demand a jury trial.
 The act made the northern route significantly more dangerous: freedom in Ohio or Pennsylvania or even Canada was no longer safe, because slave-catchers could pursue and federal marshals were legally obligated to assist.